 Cancer: Preventing Infections

 Chemotherapy can make your body less able to fight off infection.
 This happens because treatment reduces the number of your white blood cells.
 White blood cells fight infection in your body.
-To help prevent infections, follow the tips below.
+To help prevent infections, follow these tips.

 Know your nadir